Replication and failover architecture

 kubectl cnmsql reinit <cluster> <cluster>-2

-The annotation is a comma-separated list of instance names the operator consumes, tearing each down and recreating it before clearing the entry.
 The current primary is refused, because it is the replication source, so switch over first if you need to rebuild a former primary.
 See the operations runbook for the full procedure.

 Status and events